ice-blockchain/subzero/.ion-connect-protocol/ICIP-01.md

 Kind `30175` is a super set of kind `1`, meaning it has all the features of a kind `1` event, with the extra feature of being modifiable, so whenever a kind `1` is used, the new `30175` kind can be used as well.

+The kind `30175` events also need 2 timestamp fields to be added:
+1. `published_at`, mandatory, same as for [`30023` articles](https://github.com/nostr-protocol/nips/blob/master/23.md)
+2. `editing_ended_at`, optional, if set Clients and Relays MUST reject updates made to the event after that timestamp

+`d`, `published_at`, `editing_ended_at` tags MUST never be changed.
+Those are immutable, the first version of the event has the final versions of those tags.

 ###### Example
 ```json
 {